bbhorne/love-online/index.md

 original works - nothing you've published previously elsewhere

 pieces that relate directly to our theme (which can be found at the top of this page).

+we are looking to support artists who engage with intersectional feminism and anti-oppression, however they define those terms for themselves.

 something that can fit in a zine. if you want to submit work in some medium other than text or image, tell us how you want your work included in the zine.